ATP Awards: Most improved player, Comeback player & Newcomer of the year

-Most Improved Player award - This award is voted by the ATP players from the nominees.
-It goes to the player who reached a significantly higher ATP ranking by year’s end and who demonstrated an increasingly improved level of performance through the year.
+Most Improved Player award - The nominees for this award are determined by an International Tennis Writers' Association (ITWA) vote; ATP players then vote for a winner from the list of nominees.
+The award goes to the player who reached a significantly higher ATP ranking by year’s end and who demonstrated an increasingly improved level of performance through the year.

 Newcomer of the Year award - This award is voted by the ATP players from the nominees.
 It goes to the Next Generation player (player aged 21-and-under) who entered the Top 100 for the first time and made the biggest impact on the ATP Tour during the season.
-From 2013 to 2017, this award was named ATP Star of Tomorrow, and it was given to the youngest player who ended the year in the Top 100 of the ATP Singles Rankings.
-If two or more players in the Top 100 shared the youngest birth year, the higher-ranked player won the award.

-Comeback Player of the Year award - This award is voted by the ATP players from the nominees.
+Comeback Player of the Year award - The nominees for this award are determined by an International Tennis Writers' Association (ITWA) vote; ATP players then vote for a winner from the list of nominees.
 It goes to the player who has overcome serious injury in re-establishing himself as one of the top players on the ATP Tour.